neondatabase/website/content/docs/guides/sequelize.md

 ### Create a new Node project

-We'll create a simple catalog, with API endpoints that query the database for authors and list of their books.
-Run the following command in your terminal to set up a new project using `Express.js`:
+We'll create a simple catalog with API endpoints that query the database for authors and a list of their books.
+Run the following commands in your terminal to set up a new project using `Express.js`:

 ```bash
 mkdir neon-sequelize-guide && cd neon-sequelize-guide